 - Prepare the quinoa according to the package directions.
-This normally takes about 15-20 minutes.
+This normally takes about 15 to 20 minutes.

 - While the quinoa is cooking, cut up the tomatoes, yellow peppers, onion, cucumbers, and black olives.
 Also chop the cilantro and juice the limes for the salad dressing.

 - Once the quinoa is done cooking, fluff it with a fork, then place it in a wide-mouthed bowl or on a large plate.
-Place the dish in the refrigerator for 10-15 minutes to cool the quinoa (stir it around halfway through the time to make sure the quinoa on the bottom cools).
+Place the dish in the refrigerator for 10 to 15 minutes to cool the quinoa (stir it around halfway through the time to make sure the quinoa on the bottom cools).